 1→ Navigate or head to the settings application on your iPhone.

 2→.
 Now head to the “Privacy & security” tab.

 4→.
 Now navigate the App on the list where the mic is not working to check its permissions.

 5→.
-Turn toggle next to an app and allow permission.
+Turn the toggle next to an app and allow permission.
 For Example, if Instagram Mic not working on your iPhone, here, turn the WhatsApp microphone toggle ON (green means active/ON).
-This is just an example only; in your case, an app may differ.
+This is just an example; in your case, an app may differ.

 After following the steps listed above, open the application again and check if it the working fine or not.
 If not, then move on to the following method.